-Then Felix Manz took a metal dipper (of the kind commonly found in Swiss kitchens) and poured water over Hans' head saying: "I baptize you in the name of God the Father, God the Son, and God the Holy Spirit."
-15
+Then Felix Manz took a metal dipper (of the kind commonly found in Swiss kitchens) and poured water over Hans' head saying: "I baptise you in the name of God the Father, God the Son, and God the Holy Spirit."

-The Anabaptists saw no conflict between baptizing by either pouring or by immersion.
-Menno Simons, who no doubt baptized mostly by pouring, freely spoke of "burial in baptism."
-Conrad Grebel, who baptized by immersion after the example of Christ and the apostles, wrote about the apostles themselves:
+The first Anabaptists saw no conflict between baptising by either pouring or by immersion.
+Menno Simons, who no doubt baptised mostly by pouring, freely spoke of "burial in baptism."
+Conrad Grebel, who baptised by immersion after the example of Christ and the apostles, wrote about the apostles themselves:

 After that, they were poured over with water.
-Just as they were cleansed within by the coming the Holy Spirit, so they were poured over with water, externally, to signify the inner cleansing and dying to \sin^{16}
+Just as they were cleansed within by the coming the Holy Spirit, so they were poured over with water, externally, to signify the inner cleansing and dving to sin.